Run commands during boot¶

 Run commands in early boot¶

-command can be used to make bootcmd
+The cloud-init-per command can be used to make bootcmd run exactly

 once.